-- select from and use a range of tools and equipment to perform practical tasks [for example, cutting, shaping, joining and finishing] - build structures, exploring how they can be made stronger, stiffer and more stable - explore and use mechanisms [for example, levers, sliders, wheels and axles], in their products. - draw on their own experience to help generate ideas on which playground equipment is suitable for small children. - name and describe the equipment, materials and components used to make some equipment. - to make models which they have been shown and reflect their ideas - make and evaluate products as they are developed, identifying strengths and possible changes they might make.
+- select from and use a range of tools and equipment to perform practical tasks [for example, cutting, shaping, joining and finishing] - build structures, exploring how they can be made stronger, stiffer and more stable - draw on their own experience to help generate ideas. - name and describe the equipment, materials and components used to make some equipment. - to make models which they have been shown and reflect their ideas - make and evaluate products as they are developed, identifying strengths and possible changes they might make.